Septum Piercing Guide With Beautiful Images

 If you notice pain during the first three weeks, that’s totally fine.
 It won’t feel fine, but it is normal.
 So if you notice redness, a bit of swelling, pain and even some light discharge during this time, that’s to be expected.

 You’ll see the most swelling and feel the most pain in the first week.
 After that, things should start to improve day by day.
-So if you notice any new symptoms or ones that increase in intensity during the second or third week, don’t rule out the possibility of infection.
+On the other hand, if you notice any new symptoms or ones that increase in intensity during the second or third week, don’t rule out the possibility of infection.
 You should be fairly suspicious by this point.

 To confirm or dismiss your suspicions, take a look at the discharge that is coming out your piercing site.
 Does it seem to be clear and really thin?
 If so, unless you have other compelling reasons to think your piercing is infected, you may want to hold off on going to the doctor for that.
 Clear or milky-looking discharge in the first week or two can be normal.

 However, if that discharge is changing into other colors like yellow or green or has developed a really gross odor, you should head in to see a doctor.
 If money is tight and you’re worried about shelling out for a doctor’s visit you might not need, stop by your piercer’s shop.

 If they don’t remember you, remind them that you had a septum piercing performed there recently.
 Tell them you’re worried your piercing has taken a turn for the worse.
 It will only take them a second to snap on some gloves and check out your septum piercing site.